circuitnet/circuitnet.github.io/intro/quickstart.md

 `python decompress_IR_drop.py`

+Make sure your directory structure is the same as the one in Google Drive or Baidu Netdisk.

 This may takes at least 15 minutes and 200G storage space, please be patient.

 (2)Run preprocessing script to generate training set for corresponding tasks.
 Specify your task with option: congestion/DRC/IR_drop.